 X.509 based Digital Certificates are now essential part of PKI echo system.
-All of the Digital Certificates issued by Codegic chains back to the Codegic Root CA. Ensure that your computer trusts the Codegic Root CA for the digital certificates to work properly.
+All of the Digital Certificates issued by Codegic chains back to the Codegic Root CA G2.
 Codegic provides following types of Digital Certificates:

 - Email Signing Certificate

-Used to digitally sign emails, can be used inside Microsoft Outlook, Thunderbird etc.
+Used to digitally sign emails.
+Can be used inside email clients supporting s/mime e.g. Microsoft Outlook, Thunderbird etc.

 - Document Signing Certificate

 Used to digitally sign documents e.g. PDF, Word, Excel, Power point files etc.

 Used to sign code e.g. jar, executable files like exe, dlls, power shell scripts etc.

 - SSL Client Authentication Certificate